Doctor of Dental Surgery, D.D.S.

 Second Year Courses

-During the second year, predoctoral learners continue taking biological science courses focused on organ systems and engage in a series of discipline specific dental science courses (preclinical endodontics, periodontics, removable and fixed prosthodontics, oral maxillofacial surgery, pathology, and advanced radiology).
+During the second year, learners continue taking biological science courses focused on organ systems and engage in a series of discipline specific dental science courses (preclinical endodontics, periodontics, removable and fixed prosthodontics, oral maxillofacial surgery, pathology, and advanced radiology).
 Learners are introduced to the lifespan with pediatrics, orthodontics, and special care courses.
-The healthcare delivery systems emphasize delivery models, interprofessional education, with leadership continuing throughout the curriculum.
+The healthcare systems emphasize delivery models, interprofessional education for collaborative care, with leadership continuing throughout the curriculum.
 Learners continue assuming various patient care privileges during the second year, delivering comprehensive care services, and are providing the therapeutic and preventive treatment needed by their patients.

 Fall Semester